Basic Sprinkler Tips

 - Water for 15 minutes.

 - Turn off the sprinkler(s) and measure the water in each container with a ruler.

 - If most containers collect a quarter inch but one gets almost nothing, check the sprinkler heads nearby for a possible malfunction.
 (If you can’t easily diagnose and fix the issue, it’s probably time to call a pro for help.)

 - Figure the amount of time it would take to give your lawn a good half-inch soaking.

 For example, if you collected a quarter inch in 15 minutes, you would want to water for 30 minutes each time to get to the half-inch mark.

 To achieve a lush, envy-worthy lawn without wasting water, you’ll need to keep an eye on rainfall.
 Set out and watch a rain gauge, emptying it each week.
 As a general rule, your grass needs an average of around an inch of water a week to stay healthy and green.

 Rather than water an inch all at once, however, it’s better to give it a half of an inch at a time and let it dry thoroughly between waterings.
 Many experts recommend a half inch, from either rain or watering, every three or four days, preferably in the morning before the dew dries.

-Keep reading, and in a future post, we’ll explore when and how much to water in more detail.
-If you have questions in the mean time, reach out to our Certified Turf Professionals at 770.832.8606 or email info@NGTurf.com.
+If you have questions, reach out to our Certified Turf Professionals at 770.832.8608 or email info@NGTurf.com.